VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDUpdated 15 August 2026Prices live from Amazon UK

 ✓Updated: February 2026 | 6 products compared

 Finding the best motherboards under £200 requires balancing features, platform choice, and future-proofing against your budget.
-After testing six boards across Intel and AMD platforms, I’ve found that this price bracket offers proper decent value, especially if you’re willing to compromise on RGB lighting and premium audio codecs.
+Across Intel and AMD platforms, this price bracket offers proper decent value, especially if you're willing to compromise on RGB lighting and premium audio codecs.
 The sweet spot sits around £120-140, where you get DDR5 support, WiFi, and solid VRM designs without paying for features most builders never use.

 The landscape has shifted dramatically in 2026.
 DDR4 boards now represent exceptional value for budget builds, whilst DDR5 options have dropped into affordability.
 Whether you're building around Intel's 13th gen or AMD's Ryzen 7000 series, there's a board here that'll do the job without breaking the bank.
 Here's what actually matters when you're shopping for the best motherboards under £200.